-But both expressions represent the same function and the CAD tools do not always display the simplest form of the equations in the compilation report.
+The report denotes AND as &, OR as #, and NOT as !.
 The compilation report can be opened at any time by selecting Processing | Compilation Report or by clicking on the corresponding toolbar icon which looks like a white sheet on top of a blue chip.